FinTrak-Solutions/.github/profile/README.md

 ```
 DATABASE_URL=postgres://postgres:123456@localhost/financial_tracker_db
 ```
-3. Modify the `Backend/backend/disel.toml`: please replace the `dir` in migrations_directory on line 8 with you own local git repository.
+3. Modify the `Backend/backend/diesel.toml`: please replace the `dir` in migrations_directory on line 8 with your own local git repository.
-4. Inside Backedn/backend, run `diesel imgration run`.
+4. Inside Backend/backend, run `diesel migration run`.
 You should see the migrations within backend/backend/migrations run in sequence.
 5. Inside Backend/backend, run `cargo clean`.
 (Note: this step is necessary for this known [issue](https://stackoverflow.com/questions/70313347/ld-library-not-found-for-lpq-when-build-rust-in-macos) with Diesel)
 6. Inside Backend/backend, run `cargo run`.